Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Vitamin-B12-aptamer.md

-<font ><p class="header_box" id="ligand-recognition">Ligand information</p>
+<p><p class="header_box" id="ligand-recognition">Ligand information</p>

 <p class="blowheader_box">SELEX ligand</p>
-<font >Jack W. Szostak et al. used equilibrium dialysis to measure the dissociation constants (Kd) of the interaction between cyanocobalamin, cobinamide dicyanide, and a 35-nucleotide RNA aptamer.
-The dissociation constants were determined using a dialysis chamber setup, with the aptamer at a concentration of approximately 10 pM, and different concentrations of the ligands were tested to calculate the Kd values​<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.</font >
+<p>Jack W. Szostak et al. used equilibrium dialysis to measure the dissociation constants (Kd) of the interaction between cyanocobalamin, cobinamide dicyanide, and a 35-nucleotide RNA aptamer.
+The dissociation constants were determined using a dialysis chamber setup, with the aptamer at a concentration of approximately 10 pM, and different concentrations of the ligands were tested to calculate the Kd values​<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.</p>
 <br><br>
 <div style="display: flex; justify-content: center;">
 <!--table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;" >